corinnebowers/sequences/README.md

 This repository provides supplementary information to the paper "Atmospheric River Sequences as Indicators of Hydrologic Hazard in Present and Future Climates" (doi:XX).
 The `_data` folder contains code to collect all of the hydroclimatic data used to generate the paper's conclusions.
-The `_scripts` folder contains code to manipulate that data into 3-hourly and daily datasets for each of the 50km x 50km MERRA-2/GFDL SPEAR cells within California.
+The `_scripts` folder contains code to manipulate the data into timeseries datasets for all grid cells within California.
 The `results` folder contains code and formatted markdown files that reproduce all figures and numerical results from the paper.
 The markdown files are also available as interactive HTML documents through the links below.